casimp/lightct/README.md

 -	matplotlib: version 1.5
 -	scikit-image: version 0.11

-The package also leverages opencv for the acquisition of images:
+The package also leverages OpenCV for the acquisition of images:

 -	opencv: version 3.1

-OpenCV can be installed on an Anaconda flavoured build of python by running the following in the command prompt:
+OpenCV can be installed on an Anaconda flavoured build of Python by running the following in the command prompt:

 ```
 conda install -c https://conda.binstar.org/menpo opencv3